-Schedule for Park and Citywide Facilities
+Schedule for Parks & Recreation and Citywide Facilities

-The transition plan for parks and citywide facilities proposes an 11-year strategy for removing barriers at City facilities that limit program accessibility.
+The transition plan for Parks & Recreation and citywide facilities proposes an 11-year strategy for removing barriers at City facilities that limit program accessibility.
 The City will accomplish barrier removals in its facilities either through policy and procedure modifications to remove programmatic barriers, or maintenance and construction projects to remove structural barriers.
 The City will initiate maintenance and construction projects for barrier removal based on established priorities developed using the criteria described above.